tsykoduk/greg.nokes.name/_posts/2006-12-01-polymorphic-associations-in-rails.md

 </tr></table>

-<p>This says an address belongs to a class of thing called <em>owner</em>.
-It will look for two columns in the database : owner_type (to record what model owns that record) and owner_id (to record the id of the model that owns it).</p>
+This says an address belongs to a class of thing called <em>owner</em>.
+It will look for two columns in the database : owner_type (to record what model owns that record) and owner_id (to record the id of the model that owns it).

-<p>So, now we have the address all set up!
+So, now we have the address all set up!
 But, what about the other side?
-How do we tell the people, dogs and cats that they can have an address?</p>
+How do we tell the people, dogs and cats that they can have an address?

 <table class="CodeRay"><tr>